flauntingspade4/cakcukus/README.md

 ## About The Project

-A very basic library for simple calculus, with a `Term` type, and three calulus traits
+A very basic library for simple calculus, with a `Term` type, and three traits based around calculus

 * `Integration` - A type's ability to perform basic integration
 * `Differentiation` - A type's ability to perform basic differentiation
-* `TermTrait` - A type's ability to be treated as a term in a polynomial
+* `TermTrait` - A type's ability to be treated as a term in a polynomial, or as a polynomial

 The built-in `Term` implements all three traits, but it's allowed for other types to implement them for similar functionality.
 `Term` is also generic, but they type used for it's coefficient and exponent must have basic maths methods avaliable for them